jamiefolsom/arbotopia/_posts/2019-05-05-early-spring-peters-hill-walk.md

 Pine Warbler

 I have trouble telling the difference between these close calls.
 One distinction is that the Pine Warbler's trill is short- one second or so- while the chipper goes on longer.
 Usually.
-So a longer call is almost always the sparrow.
+So a longer call is almost always the sparrow, but a short one could be either.
 Others say the warbler call is slower, but ambient temperature can affect the speed for both.
-One of our small group felt the Chipping Sparrow sounded "tinny" while the Pine Warbler was more resonant.
+Someone in our small group felt the Chipping Sparrow sounded "tinny" while the Pine Warbler was more "resonant".
 I liked that!
-Habitat cab be helpful; sparrows are more common in an open area while pines are, true to their name, almost always in coniferous woods.
+Habitat can be helpful; chippers are more common in open areas while Pines are, true to their name, almost always in coniferous woods.
 In any case we finally had both for the walk!
-Here's an image of a Pine warbler I got last week in another breeding area for this species in the AA, Bussey Hill
+Here's an image of a Pine warbler I got last week in another breeding area for this species at the AA, Bussey Hill:

 ![](/images/P1070366.jpg)